efimov82/ng-shop-v18/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+### Development REST API server

+Run `npm run mock:server` for a run local REST API server on `http://localhost:3000/`.
+This server use json-server.
+Install it with command `npm install -g json-server`.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.